SouthGreenPlatform/VcfHunter/README.md

  **\*\.pdf:** A pdf file containing various statistics on the vcf filtrations.
 Only if --drawplot=y.\
  **\*\_tags.fasta:** A fasta file containing marker tags (to align against another reference genome for example).
 Only if --ref option is filled.
 <br><br>

+### vcf2popNew.1.0.py

+This program will select markers for genetical mapping analysis from a vcf file based on several criterias including segregation ratio.
+It will outpout coded markers as requested by the user.

+*Options:*

+    --vcf: The vcf file
+	--seg: Segregation tested.
+Several segregations can be passed and should be separated by "/".
+	 A segregation should look like as follows: Name:Parents:MarkerCoding:MarkerSegregation:PvalueForTest.
+	 With a real example: SimpleDose:P1,P2:Ho,He@nn,np:0.5,0.5:1e-5/Bridge:P1,P2:Ho,He,Ho@hh,hk,kk:0.25,0.5,0.25:1e-5
+	 (Ho for homozygous, He for heterozygous)
+	--MinCov: Minimal read coverage for a marker in an accession (interger).
+If a lower value is found data point is converted to missing.
+[Default: 10]
+	--MaxCov: Maximal read coverage for a marker in an accession (interger).
+If a greater value is found data point is converted to missing.
+[Default: 1000]
+	--WinFreq: Window for minority allele coverage frequency to be insufficient to call a heterozygous but to high to call an homozygous (example: "0.05:0.1").
+With the example if minority allele is in ]0.05:0.1] calling will become missing for this data point.
+	--MinAlCov: Minimal read number of minor allele to call variant heterozygous (between 1 and infinity).
+[Default: 1]
+	--miss: Maximal missing data proportion in the progeny (Excluding parents) (between 0 and 1). greater missing proportion will result in removing the marker.
+[Default: 0.2]
+	--prefix: Prefix for output files.
+[Default: Pop]
+	--addcov: A tabulated file containing genotype of all markers passing filter is outputed.
+	 If this option is passed, in addition to genotypes, alleles coverage information is also filled.
+		Possible values:
+			y: add this information
+			n: do not add this information
+		[default: n]
+	--NoUsed: (optional) A tabultated file containing in one column, names of accessions to exclude from the filtration (based on missing data and p-value) but which will be kept in final files.
+	--exclude: (optional) A tabultated file containing in one column, names of accessions to exclude from the analysis and the files.
+	--ref: (optional) The reference fasta file.
+If passed, a tag associated to the marker will be outpouted in a fasta file.
+This tag will contained 125 bases before the marker and 125 bases after.
+	--remove: (optional) For some programs, marker name length is limited.
+This option helps you to reduce marker names.
+By default marker name is "chromosome name"+"M"+"site position".
+A string can be passed that will be searched and removed from all marker name.
+This is not neccessary if your chromosome name is not to long.

+*Outputs:*\
+ **\*\_tab\_Bridge.tab:** A .tab file correponding to a simplified joinmap format that contained bridge markers.\
+ **\*\_tab\_*SegregationName*\_*Parent*.tab:** Two .tab filecorreponding to a simplified joinmap format that contained parent1 and parent2 markers respectively.
+Only if parent option is filled.\
+ **\*\_tab\_unknown.tab:** A .tab file correponding to a simplified joinmap format that contained unknown parent markers (missing data for both parents).
+Only if parent option is filled.\
+ **\*\_report.tab:** A file report.\
+ **\*\_sub.vcf:** A sub vcf corresponding to the original vcf with only lines corresponding toconserved markers (no filtering applied in this vcf).\
+ **\*\.tab:** A file containing for aech selected marker, the genotype of each accessions based on filter applied.
+Two additional values are added at the end of the file: the Khi-Square value and the P-value of the test.\
+ **\*\_tags.fasta:** A fasta file containing marker tags (to align against another reference genome for example).
+Only if --ref option is filled.
+<br><br>

+### RecombCalculatorDDose.py

+This program perform is designed to calculate frequencies of recombination observed between two pairs of markers.
+It can also calculate marker segregation distortion.

+*Options:*

+    --matrix: The marker file matrix (output of vcf2pop.1.0.py or vcf2popNew.1.0.py),
+	--output: Prefix for output files,
+	--phased: Are marker phased,
+		Possible values:
+			y: markers are phased
+			n: markers are not phased
+		[default: n]
+	--steps: Analysis to perform,
+		Possible values:
+			R: Calculate recombination rate
+			S: Calculate segregation distortions

+*Output:*\
+ **\_REC.tab:** A tabulated file of pairwise marker recombination rate (--setp R).\
+ **\_SegDist.tab:** A tabulated file of marker segragtion distortions (--setp S).
+<br><br>

+### Draw\_dot\_plot.py

+This program draw a dotplot based on marker pairwise recombination file obtained from ***RecombCalculatorDDose***.

+*Options:*

+    --matrix: The pairwise matrix marker file (generated by RecombCalculatorDDose.py),
+	--loc: Loci to plot with their locations (col1: marker name, col2: chromosome, col3: position),
+	--chr: (Optional) List of chromosomes to draw in this order (separated by ":"),
+	--agp: (Optional) Agp file locating scaffolds in the reference sequence,
+	--stat: (Optional) A two column file with column 1: marker name, column2: statistics,
+	--phys: A value specifying if the marker position should be defined based on physical position or not.
+		Possible
+			y: yes
+			n: no: markers are ordered along chromosomes with positions incremented by 1 [default: y]
+	--output: Name of output file.
+Extension (.png, .svg, .pdf) of the outpout is autaomatically identified by the script.

+*Output:*\
+ A dotplot file representing pairwise marker linkage named according to --outpout option.\
+ A heatmap file representing pairwise statistic coding named according to --outpout option.
+<br><br>